kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 ```

 - Ending Credits: 2k (required for talking to Kaalah-Nah, DO NOT talk to Kaalah-Nah without 2k credits)
+(+2 Alignment Points)

-- Trigger the cutscene with MC next to Geeda: 5,1,1
+- Trigger the cutscene with MC next to Geeda: 5,1,1 (-6 Alignment Points, 51 Alignment Points reached)
 - Head inside the Cantina, activate solo mode and cast Knight Speed.
 - Talk to Kaalah-Nah twice: 4 \| 1,1